 - Why do you supply a muzzle?

 We provide a muzzle for safety reasons.
 Please remember that ex-racing greyhounds have spent most of their lives in racing kennels and therefore haven’t met other breeds of dog.
 At first we recommend you keep your new dog muzzled when out walking.
 Introduce it to as many different shapes and sizes of dogs as you possibly can, whilst keeping it under control on a firmly held lead.
 Praise friendly reactions and discourage growling or lunging with a firm “no”.
 Most dogs accept other breeds straight away, some take a little longer.
-Keeping your dog muzzled in the early days is a protection for both you and other people’s dogs.
-Once you are certain of your dog’s reactions you can, if you wish, dispense with the muzzle.
+Keeping your dog muzzled in the early days is a way of protecting both you and other people’s dogs.
+Once you are certain of your dog’s reactions you can, if you wish, dispose of the muzzle.

 - Do you home your dogs with families with very young children or babies?

 Yes, we do.
 The vast majority of greyhounds are good with young children.
 Having said that, we need to find one suitable for the age of your child/children.
 For very young children, a slightly older, more sensible and ‘laid back’ hound would be better, as younger bouncier hounds could potentially knock a child over.
 Each adoption is assessed separately and we can guide you towards a selection of hounds which we feel will suit your circumstances.
 Many times, where young children need to be considered, we would require multiple visits to get to know your family requirements.